inetum-orleans/mutagen-helper/README.md

 ----------

-- Install mutagen as usual (version `0.9+`), and make it available in the user `PATH` or define `MUTAGEN_HELPER_MUTAGEN_BIN` environment variable to the path of the mutagen binary as an alternative (ie: `C:\tools\mutagen\mutagen.exe`).
+- Install mutagen as usual (version `0.9+`), and make it available in the user `PATH` or define `MUTAGEN_HELPER_MUTAGEN_BIN` environment variable to the path of the mutagen binary as an alternative (ie: `C:\tools\mutagen\mutagen-helper.exe`).

-- Create `.mutagen.yml` file inside some local directory you want to synchronize and set `beta` property to the destination of the synchronisation.
+- Create `.mutagen-helper.yml` file inside some local directory you want to synchronize and set `beta` property to the destination of the synchronisation.

 ```yaml